ppwwyyxx/wechat-dump/README.md

     + Get WeChat uin (an integer), possible ways are:
       + `./decrypt-db.py uin`, which looks for uin in `/data/data/com.tencent.mm/shared_prefs/`
       + Login to [web WeChat](https://wx.qq.com), get wxuin=1234567 from `document.cookie`
+      + If you have multiple accounts, pass `--userid <32-hex>` (the MicroMsg user dir name) to filter/prioritize uin candidates.
     + Get your device id (a positive integer), possible ways are:
       + `./decrypt-db.py imei` implements some ways to find possible device ids.
       + Call `*#06#` on your phone